 According to the American Cancer Society, 1 in every 844 women will have breast cancer in their lifetime compared to a 1 in 8 chance in women.
 Many men feel really alone when they get to know that they have breast cancer.

 Men can have breast cancer as well and although it may be devastating news, one should fight through and know that they can survive it.
 Men feel vulnerable and need all the support they can get.
 People should know that cancer affects everyone in the exact same manner.
-Being biased at this point of their lives is insensitive and wrong.
+Being biased at this point in their lives is insensitive and wrong.

-To break it down, men unlike women also have breast tissues which are smaller in number than what women have.
+To break it down, men unlike women also have breast tissues that are smaller in number than what women have.
 Before puberty, the breast tissues in both men and women are the same but it develops further in women as they grow older.

 The symptoms of breast cancer are the same in both men and women.
 If one feels a lump in their breasts which can be near the nipple, areola, or even near the under arms, it should not be ignored and should be immediately checked by a doctor.